2008-09: Phillip Danault was chosen in the first round, 9th overall, of the 2009 QMJHL Entry Draft by the Victoriaville Tigres.

 2014-15: Danault made his NHL debut with the Blackhawks in a November 22nd game against Edmonton and played for Chicago the next night against Vancouver before returning to AHL affiliate Rockford.
 He was with the Blackhawks during their Stanley Cup championship run but did not appear in any playoff games.
 He had no points nor penalties, averaging 9:30 minutes of ice time in his two-game stint with Chicago.
 Danault was the fourth-leading scorer for Rockford in the AHL regular season and was one of three players to lead the IceHogs with three goals in the playoffs.
 He scored 13 goals with 25 assists and was +20 with 38 penalty minutes in 70 regular season games.
 Rockford finished second in the Midwest Division and reached the second round in the AHL playoffs.
 Danault scored 3 goals with 2 assists and was a team-best +8 with 20 penalty minutes in eight playoff games.

 Danault was drafted for his leadership ability and playmaking skills coming out of the Quebec Major Junior Hockey League.
-Four years later assists are still a big part of his game but he has added nearly 30 pounds of muscle since being drafted and is now viewed as a two-way center who can play in all situations for the AHL's Rockford IceHogs.
-The second of two first round picks for Chicago int he 2011, he like fellow first-rounder Mark McNeill has been with the AHL's IceHogs for the bulk of his first two pro seasons.
-A strong skater and an active player in all three zones, he is not expected to be a big point producer in the NHL but his work ethic and compete level should earn him a shot at that level.
+Assists are still a big part of his game but he has added nearly 30 pounds of muscle since being drafted and is now viewed as a two-way center who can play in all situations.
+The second of two first round picks for Chicago in 2011, he like fellow first-rounder Mark McNeill was with the AHL's IceHogs for the bulk of his first two pro seasons.
+A strong skater and an active player in all three zones, he is not expected to be a big point producer in the NHL but his work ethic and compete level make him an effective lower line center.